Shylaja-C/AI-Based-Smart-Workplace-Safety-Monitoring-System/README.md

 - **npm, yarn, or pnpm** package manager
 - **Modern web browser** (Chrome 90+, Firefox 88+, Safari 14+)
 - **Camera access** (for demo mode)

+## Scalability

+The system uses threading for multiple cameras.
+For cloud scaling, deploy on edge devices or cloud instances with multiple camera inputs.

+## Troubleshooting

+- If camera doesn't open, check camera permissions.
+- If dlib fails, ensure the model file is present.
+- For better PPE detection, train a custom model with YOLO or similar.

 ### Installation